Niqulll/Native-Language-Translator/README.md

 # Native-Language-Translator
 This repository will be used for all code related to the Translator project.
 For the time being it will be Naskapi, Innu to English

+ON HOLD, not enough knowledge/experience to deal with the data I need to use.
+I will be going through the fast.ai course to see if I can learn anything applicable to this project.

 List of current goals:
   - Compile list of needed python libraries